-Advanced Registration - The first period of open registration for a term.
+Phase One Registration - The first period of open registration for a term.
 Dates are determined by the registrar and posted to the academic bulletin.
-The purpose of the advanced registration period is to allow current students in good standing the opportunity to secure needed classes and to provide an indicator of course needs for the university.
+The purpose of the phase one registration is to allow current students in good standing the opportunity to secure needed classes and to provide an indicator of course needs for the university.
+In order to remain registered, students are required to secure their classes by paying for them either through financial aid, or with legal tender.